-I’ve written extensively about painting on this blog, but felt that putting some of the best tips I can think of in a single post would create a great resource for readers like you.
+I’ve written extensively about painting on this blog, but felt that putting some of the best tips I can think of into one single post would create a great resource for readers like you.
+(Tip: bookmark this page for a quick future reference for all of your painting jobs to come!)
 I’ve also included some of the most common questions from readers about painting to help everyone paint better.

 Follow these simple tips and your next paint job will look like it was done by a pro!

 There are exactly 1,264,994,827 different types of paint in the world today.
 How do I know?
 I don’t.
 I just made that number up, but there are a ton of different paints available today.

 With so many choices, you may feel overwhelmed and just choose a good all-around paint.
 Don’t!
 Find the paint that best suits your needs.
 Here is a short list of some common painting projects and the type of paint your should use.

 - Wood Siding Exterior – Exterior Acrylic Paint

 - Drywall/Plaster Interior – Interior Acrylic Paint (Preferably low VOC)

 - Floors – Porch or Floor Enamel (designed for extra traffic)

 If you want your paint to last, then choose the right paint for the right job.
 Get as specific of a product that meets the needs of your project as you can.

 2. Get a Quality Brush & Roller